doriguzmn/PCBS-DataAnalysis/README.md

 ## <a name="future"></a>To do

+It has been claimed that merely calculating the average of rapport for a full video is not the most useful way to investigate the development of rapport, as rapport is constantly changing (Madaio, Peng, Ogan, & Cassell, 2018; Sinha & Cassell, 2015).

-In the future, we will conduct a more sophisticated analyses using Granger causality to understand how an agent’s social utterance in one thin-slice window may “Granger-cause” an increase in rapport in the subsequent slice.
+the future, we will conduct a more sophisticated analyses using Granger causality to understand how an agent’s social utterance in one thin-slice window may “Granger-cause” an increase in rapport in the subsequent slice.

 ## <a name="bibliography"></a>Bibliography